Catalog Search Results

 Description

-A wealthy kidnapped man fights for his life and a real estate deal turns deadly in these two true crime thrillers that inspired Discovery's Murder is Forever TV series.
+A wealthy kidnapped man fights for his life and a real estate deal turns deadly in two true crime thrillers from the world's #1 bestselling author that inspired Discovery's Murder is Forever TV series.

 Author